 The College of Engineering has a strong commitment to graduate education through teaching and research.
 Programs leading to both the master's and Ph.D. degrees are offered through the departments of Chemical, Civil and Environmental, Electrical and Computer, Materials Science and Engineering, and Mechanical Engineering.
-Although there is no degree program in biomedical engineering, many faculty are engaged in research in this area and there are numerous opportunities for graduate student participation.
+There is also a graduate program in Biomechanics and Movement Science.
+Many faculty are engaged in research in the bioengineering field, and there are numerous opportunities for graduate student participation.

-Engineering graduate students at the University have the opportunity to participate in the College's six research centers: the Center for Applied Coastal Research, the Center for Biomedical Engineering Research, the Center for Catalytic Science and Technology, the Center for Composite Materials, the Center for Molecular and Engineering Thermodynamics, and the Center for Nanomachined Surfaces.
-Detailed information on specific research programs may be obtained from the appropriate center office or the relevant engineering department.
+Engineering graduate students at the University have the opportunity to participate in the College's nine research centers: the Center for Applied Coastal Research, the Center for Biomedical Engineering Research, the Center for Catalytic Science and Technology, the Center for Composite Materials, Center for Innovative Bridge Engineering, the Center for Molecular and Engineering Thermodynamics, the Center for the Study of Metals in the Environment, the Delaware Center for Transportation, and the Innovative Multi-disciplinary Photonic Architectures using Complementary Technologies (IMPACT) Center.
+Detailed information on specific research programs may be obtained from the appropriate center office or the relevant engineering department, or see: